AI prompts

 Distributed SQL database in Rust, built from scratch as an educational project.
 Main features:

-* [Raft distributed consensus engine][raft] for linearizable state machine replication.
+* [Raft distributed consensus][raft] for linearizable state machine replication.

 * [Pluggable storage engine][storage] with [BitCask][bitcask] and [in-memory][memory] backends.